ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/index.md

 - Asp.Net Core support (v2.2 and below) is provided by the [Rezolver.Microsoft.AspNetCore.Hosting](docs/nuget-packages/rezolver.microsoft.aspnetcore.hosting.md) package
 - [.Net Core Generic Host]((https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host)) support (v2.2 and above) is provided by the [Rezolver.Microsoft.Extensions.Hosting](docs/nuget-packages/rezolver.microsoft.extensions.hosting.md) package
-- Low-level integration with the core Microsoft.Extensions.DependencyInjection DI abstractions (i.e creating an @System.IServiceProvider from an @Microsoft.Extensions.DependencyInjection.IServiceCollection) is provided by the [Rezolver.Microsoft.Extensions.DependencyInjection](docs/nuget-packages/rezolver.microsoft.extensions.dependencyinjection.md) package.
+- Low-level integration with the core Microsoft.Extensions.DependencyInjection DI abstractions (i.e creating an @System.IServiceProvider from an <xref:Microsoft.Extensions.DependencyInjection.IServiceCollection>) is provided by the [Rezolver.Microsoft.Extensions.DependencyInjection](docs/nuget-packages/rezolver.microsoft.extensions.dependencyinjection.md) package.
 This package is used by the other two packages above.

 # Quickstart